wp-plugins/zedity/readme.txt

 *   **Professional Results**: Zedity has been designed to be very easy to use and, at the same time, very flexible and powerful to enable anyone to achieve professional results.

-*   **Save Time and Money**: Zedity will impress you for the ease of creating more engaging content in a fraction of the time!
-Do you still need technical skills to create your content?
-With Zedity, not any more!
+*   **Save Time and Money**: with Zedity, not only don't you need any technical skills any more, but also, you can focus on the content you're creating, which is the valuable part of what you're doing, instead of wasting time on how to create it.
+Zedity will definitely impress you for the ease of creating more engaging content in a fraction of the time!

 **Find more about Zedity:**